Noxilie/focssy/README.md

 Forge Client-Server Synchronizer mod for minecraft.

+focssy.jar - client-side mod, will do all the job on the client-side focssyScanner.jar - admin-stuff, this will help you to generate modlist.txt

 How it should work (client-side):
 ======
 1) minecraft/config/focssy.cfg
 ---> modpackUrl=http://place.your.url.here/
 You should place url of your "update server" here, really.

 2) At minecraft-startup focssy will try to connect to http://place.your.url.here/ and do all the job for you :)